google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/pairing_typefaces_based_on_their_construction_using_the_font_matrix/content.md

-The single biggest challenge we face when pairing type is choosing a secondary typeface that’s different enough from our primary choice, but not _too_ different, as described in our article “[Pairing typefaces](/lesson/pairing_typefaces)”.
+The single biggest challenge we face when [pairing type](/topic/pairing_type) is choosing a secondary [typeface](/glossary/typeface) that’s different enough from our primary choice, but not _too_ different, as described in our article “[Pairing typefaces](/lesson/pairing_typefaces)”.
 This can be a challenge, because it’s not always clear where the similarities and the differences should lie.

-In this article, we want to share with you the concept of the font matrix—an approach based on the work of German typography professor Indra Kupferschmid.
+In this article, we want to share with you the concept of the font matrix—an approach based on the work of typography professor [Indra Kupferschmid](https://de.wikipedia.org/wiki/Indra_Kupferschmid).
 Understanding it can change your perception of type and give you a framework to make better decisions when pairing typefaces.

 Please bear in mind that combining type is not a science, with hard and fast rules.
 It’s a creative discipline, and you can do whatever you think feels right for your project.
 Take the ideas shared in this article as guidelines to make your own decisions in the great adventure of pairing type.

 ## The problem with the current models for classifying type

 Before we dive into this different way of describing type, let’s see what’s not ideal with the current models.
 Organizing typefaces is important to make it easier to narrow down our selections.
-Simple [genre classifications](/introducing_type/making_sense_of_typographic_classifications#genre-classifications-for-latin-type), like serif, or sans serif, are a good starting point.
+Simple [genre classifications](/lesson/making_sense_of_typographic_classifications#genre-classifications-for-latin-type), like [serif](/glossary/serif), or [sans serif](/glossary/sans_serif), are a good starting point.
 But they still leave you with a lot of typefaces to choose from.

 <figure>

 ![The word “Ragstone“ shown in three different sans serif typefaces.](images/all-sans-serif.svg)

 </figure>
-<figcaption>These are all sans-serif typefaces (ltr: Source Sans Pro, Helvetica, Outfit).
+<figcaption>These are all sans-serif typefaces (Source Sans Pro, Helvetica, Outfit).
 Same genre, but they leave a quite different impression.</figcaption>

 <figure>

 ![The word “Ragstone“ shown in three different serif typefaces.](images/all-serif.svg)

 </figure>
-<figcaption>These serif typefaces share the same genre classification as well, and still they appear quite diverse (ltr: Alegreya, Bodoni Moda, Memphis).</figcaption>
+<figcaption>These serif typefaces share the same genre classification as well, and still they appear quite diverse (Alegreya, Bodoni Moda, Memphis).</figcaption>

-On the other hand, [historical classifications](/introducing_type/making_sense_of_typographic_classifications#historical-classifications-for-latin-type) can be more fine-grained, but require a little background knowledge.
+On the other hand, [historical classifications](/lesson/making_sense_of_typographic_classifications#historical-classifications-for-latin-type) can be more fine-grained, but require a little background knowledge.
 They can be confusing in their terminology and have plenty of regional variations.
 Focusing on details, such as the exact shape of serifs, which are not necessarily crucial to the overall impression of a typeface, makes them less practical.
 In fact, the historic approach can become less useful in an age where type designs mix influences from various periods of time.

 So how can we describe typefaces more accurately than with the genre classifications, but without being dependent on historic background knowledge?
 Kupferschmid approaches it with a three-layer system: